rails/rails/README.markdown

 ### More Sophisticated Queries

-Here is a whirlwind tour through the most common relational operators.
+Here is a whirlwind tour through the most common SQL operators.
 These will probably cover 80% of all interaction with the database.

 First is the 'restriction' operator, `where`: